daveadams/nomadsl/README.md

 (https://www.nomadproject.io/docs/job-specification/index.html) are defined in an includable module.

-The mapping of key and attribute names to method names is generally one-to-one.
+Nomadsl supports Nomad configuration syntax through version 0.9.0.
+The mapping of key and attribute names to method names is generally one-to-one, but you can specify arbitrary configuration values to be rendered if necessary.

 ## Example: DSL direct to stdout